-The study has several key stages and will use a range of methods to meet its aims:
+The study had several key stages and used a range of methods to meet its aims:

 - A scoping review to identify key issues to consider in the project; including public attitudes to the environment and approaches to public engagement.

 - A training programme for experts who will be involved in the citizen engagement events